Adityarya11/voice-agent-runtime/README.md

 - [x] gRPC bidirectional stream between Go orchestrator and Python inference engine
 - [x] Full STT → LLM → TTS inference pipeline running locally, no external API calls
 - [x] Dynamic agent profiling — system prompts flow from YAML configs through the proto contract into the LLM at session start
-- [x] Session state machine in Go with mutex-protected, validated transitions (`CREATED → CONNECTING → ACTIVE → PROCESSING → RESPONDING → TERMINATED`)
+- [x] Session state machine in Go with mutex-protected, validated transitions, hardened with a `sync.Once` guard against concurrent completion signals
-- [x] Decoupled I/O — `writePump` and `readPump` goroutines own all gRPC traffic, isolating orchestration logic from transport internals
 - [x] Token-streaming LLM responses with sentence-boundary chunking — TTS begins synthesizing the first sentence while the LLM is still generating later sentences
+- [x] True bidirectional duplex — the gRPC stream stays open across utterance boundaries with no `CloseSend()`, verified with sequential multi-utterance sessions and zero audio bleeding
+- [x] VAD-gated utterance boundary detection — a four-state debounce machine over Silero VAD (ONNX) replaces explicit boundary signals, with a lookback buffer and max-duration safeguard, validated against false starts, sustained speech, and cross-utterance state persistence

 ## What's in progress

-- [ ] True bidirectional duplex (currently half-duplex — Go sends all audio, closes send, then waits)
-- [ ] VAD-gated speech boundary detection so inference can begin before the caller finishes speaking
+- [ ] Removing the manual `END_OF_UTTERANCE` override from the Go test harness now that VAD is independently validated
 - [ ] Monitor goroutine for barge-in handling, timeout detection, and context cancellation
-- [ ] `sync.Once` guard on session completion signaling to safely support multiple completion sources
-- [ ] Per-stage latency instrumentation (STT, LLM time-to-first-token, TTS, end-to-end) and a recorded demo
+- [ ] AetherRTC WebRTC bridge connecting live browser audio to the orchestrator
 - [ ] Removal of the temp-file boundary in Python STT in favor of true streaming transcription
+- [ ] A recorded end-to-end demo

 ---